justincaryk/novellia-pets/README.md

 - [] dashboard > mobile responsive
 - [] dashboard > refactor
 - [] search TODOs
+- [] currentUser should be extended with a fetch request to the user doc to get firstname, lastname

 **Dealer's Choice**
 - [] one more feature that is cool